-- Expanded health knowledge for patients: Better information can empower patients and carers, leading to increased health knowledge and health literacy.
-In turn, this can improve levels of patient satisfaction and wellbeing.
-Accessing online records means that patients can review up-to-date and relevant information pre- or post-consultation (including out of hours).
-This increases meaningful interaction and more shared decision-making between patients and their health professionals and encourages patient ownership of their own health and care.
+- Expanded health knowledge for patients: Better information can empower patients and carers, leading to increased knowledge and health literacy.
+In turn, this can lead to improved patient satisfaction and wellbeing.
+Accessing their online records means patients can review up-to-date and relevant information before or after their consultation at any time of the day.

-- Increased information sharing: Online services, information sharing and transactions support increased patient safety, including fewer mistakes, duplications, complaints and erroneous drug doses.
+- Increased information sharing: GP online services and the sharing of information and transactions supports increased patient safety, including fewer mistakes, duplications, complaints and erroneous drug doses.

 - Increased patient satisfaction: Online appointment booking can improve and speed up access to clinical expertise, leading to higher levels of patient satisfaction and enhanced health and wellbeing.

-- Reduction of DNAs for practices: The use of online booking services can decrease waiting times for appointments by reducing the number of people who do not turn up for their appointment.
+- Reduction of DNAs for practices: The use of online booking services can decrease waiting times for appointments by reducing the number of people who do not attend (DNA) their appointment.